 Give your garden space that extra rustic feel by utilizing an interesting gate concept.
-This wrought iron gate features what appears to be a rustic scene all in itself.
+This wrought-iron gate features what appears to be a rustic scene all in itself.
 The metalwork is fashioned to resemble maybe mountains or a desert plain.
-The cactuses and rocks in the surrounding landscape naturally help all these concepts meld together to create a southwestern space that is original and truly rustic.
+The cactuses and rocks in the surrounding landscape naturally help all of these concepts to meld together to create a southwestern space that is original and truly rustic.
 This proves that you can add so much by simply adding a gate to your outdoor area.

 This gate and fence combination is exquisite in its fine detail.
 The tiny metalwork winds and twists like an actual vine growing across the façade of this historic building.
-The fence is short, but brings so much to the structure and area by way of its creative make.
-This is a great example how you can make even a short fence incredibly detailed and interesting.
+The fence is short but brings so much to the structure and area by way of its creative make.
+This is a great example of how you can make even a short fence incredibly detailed and interesting.
 Working with the space you have has never been easier when it comes to this design in contemporary fencing.

 This gorgeous gate is accompanied by a pretty elegant bannister.
 The gate and bannister combination is sure to make any home front look impressive.
 Since the gate is very tall, it’d be best to utilize this type of design on a home or property that is much larger than the standard home.
 I could see this being the front of a country club or mountain bed and breakfast.
 It gives off a romantic feel while being impressive as a whole.
 Consider your property size and work accordingly.

-Take a relatively simple wrought iron gate design and accustom it to whatever holiday it is you’re celebrating.
+Take a relatively simple wrought iron gate design and customize it to whatever holiday it is you’re celebrating.
 Have family and friends coming over for the holidays?
 These massive wreaths are a gorgeous way to lead them into all the holiday fun that awaits them inside.
 Since the gate is elegant and simple in design, it doesn’t take away from any sort of extra decorations you may want to utilize given the holiday season.
 I can already imagine a pumpkin patch to the side for autumn.

-18. The Fence and All!
+The Fence & All!

 This interesting gate and fence combination features a dark wooden fence with an intricate wrought iron gate.
 The heavy bolts on the wood give this design an industrial, contemporary and modern feel.
 The spikes and design in the wrought iron gate give subtle accentuations without adding too much chaos to the already impressive fence structure.
 This would look great in front of a very modern home or even a museum entrance that features rock gardens.